jakewvincent/texmagic.nvim/README.md

     -- Your other plugins;
 })

--- Include the setup function somewhere else in your init.lua/vim file, or the -- plugin won't activate itself: require('texmagic').setup({
+-- Include the setup function somewhere else in your init.lua file, or the -- plugin won't activate itself: require('texmagic').setup({
     -- Config goes here; leave blank for defaults